Harry Anderson: Career

 Anderson's many appearances on Saturday Night Live during the show's seventh, eighth, and ninth seasons, as well as hosting an episode on the show's tenth season, led to his role as Harry "The Hat" Gittes on several seasons of the television sitcom Cheers, and eventually as Judge Harry Stone on the sitcom Night Court.
 He went on to appear in other television specials and shows, including 12 appearances on The Tonight Show Starring Johnny Carson.

 As a magician, Anderson toured extensively and performed in comedy/magic shows for clubs and broadcast, including Harry Anderson's Sideshow in 1987.
 In 1990, he starred in the television adaptation of Stephen King's It as the adult Richie Tozier.
 From 1993 to 1997, he starred in the television sitcom Dave's World, based loosely on the life and columns of humorist Dave Barry.

 Together with longtime friend Turk Pipkin, Anderson wrote a book called Games You Can't Lose: A Guide for Suckers, a collection of gags, cons, tricks and scams.
 First published in 1989 (ISBN 978-1-58080-086-0, 2001 reprint), it also contains a survey of "Games You Can't Win" told from an insider's perspective.
 He appeared with Criss Angel in a TV special called The Science of Magic, later released on DVD.

-In 2000, Anderson hosted the pilot for a potential revival of the panel game show What's My Line? for CBS primetime.
+On July 15, 2000, Anderson hosted the pilot for a potential revival of the classic panel game show What's My Line?featuring Catherine Bell, Bryan Cranston, Betty White and Al Franken as the four panelists for CBS primetime, but was later turned down in favor of Survivor.

 He moved from Pasadena, California, to New Orleans in 2002.
 In 2002, he and his second wife, Elizabeth, whom he met in New Orleans while she was bartending, opened a small shop in the French Quarter named "Spade & Archer Curiosities by Appointment" (later named "Sideshow"), selling various "magic, curiosities, and apocrypha".

 In 2005, Anderson opened a nightclub in the French Quarter, Oswald's Speakeasy, at 1331 Decatur Street at the corner of Esplanade Avenue.
 He performed a one-man show there called Wise Guy.

 Anderson appeared in Hexing a Hurricane, a documentary about the first six months in New Orleans after Hurricane Katrina.
 He and his wife sold Oswald's Speakeasy in October 2006.
 He continued to present his evening show Wise Guy, originally developed for his theater in New Orleans.

 In November 2008, Anderson played himself on an episode of 30 Rock, along with fellow former Night Court cast members Markie Post and Charles Robinson.

 In his final years, Anderson appeared in television comedy series such as Comedy Bang!
 Bang!
 (2013) and Gotham Comedy Live (2014).
 His final film portrayal was as Professor Kaman in the 2014 Christian drama film A Matter of Faith.